vkamenar/javamon/README.md

 scrape-configs:
   - job_name: 'javamon'

-    # Change the IP and port according to the javamon configuration
+    # Change the target IP and port according to the javamon configuration
     static_configs:
       - targets: ['127.0.0.1:9091']
 ```